EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 An estimate for this window is given by 1/_p_ where potential parameter $$p_l = \int_{\rm sphere} \dot\phi_l^2 d^3r$$ is
 called the "small parameter."
-Linearization greatly simplifies the secular matrix : it reduces to a linear algebraic eigenvalue problem, which greatly simplifies practical solutions of the Schrodinger equation.
+Linearization greatly simplifies the secular matrix : it reduces to a linear algebraic eigenvalue problem, which greatly simplifies practical solutions of the Schr&ouml;dinger equation.

 Some elements possess partial waves of very different energies that are both relevant to the total energy or states near the Fermi level.
 The classic examples of this are Ga and In: both 3_d_ (4_d_) and